“The fox knows many things, but the hedgehog knows one big thing”

 Databases: starting with dBase II in the 80s through using SQL and Hadoop architectures today.
 As a journalist and online technical editor for Database forums on the online services The Source and GEnie, I worked in this industry for several years.

-Protocols: Starting with IP with side trips with IPX, AppleTalk, BNS and several others.
+Protocols: Starting with IP with side trips with IPX, AppleTalk, BNS, and several others.
 With a round trip back to IP as the basis for all.
 I spent several years doing protocol analysis for diagnostic and performance improvement.

 Voice, Video, Data: I started as a partner of Selsius, the first Ethernet telephone manufacturer.
-I still have my first 2 phones I used for demos.
+I still have the first 2 phones I used for demos.
 This grew into a solid VoIP practice that I became known for over several years.
 It culminated into a highlight when I led the design of Hotel 1000, one of the first fully converged hotels in the world.
-Convergence has become a driving factor in most everything I do today.
+Convergence has become a driving factor in almost everything I do today.

 Hospitality Systems: While converging voice video and data at hotels, we started driving everything to the network to be monitored and managed.
 A prime example of this become Battery Wharf Boston which won an award for building systems convergence.